Santander Cycles: Devinci

 The bicycles are utility bicycles with a step-through frame.
 The cycles are not provided with locks (unlike the Vélib' scheme in Paris).

 The one-piece aluminium frame and handlebars conceal cables and fasteners in an effort to protect them from vandalism, damage and inclement weather.
 The heavy-duty tyres are designed to be puncture-resistant and are filled with nitrogen to maintain proper inflation pressure longer.
 A row of five LEDs on front of the luggage rack and twin LED rear lights are integrated into the robust frame, which weighs approximately 23 kg.

 The bikes were designed by industrial designer Michel Dallaire and built in the Saguenay, Quebec region by Cycles Devinci.

 The cycles are low-geared to compensate for their weight and to provide a way of limiting their top speed.
 Using a Shimano Nexus three-hub gear with a 38-tooth chainring in front and a larger than standard 23 tooth rear sprocket the setting is 32 gear inches in first gear, 44 gear inches in second gear, and 60 gear inches in third gear.
 This gearing is about 22% lower than would be usual on a three-speed cycle of this sort.

-The cycles and the docking stations are built in Canada by PBSC Urban Solutions and are based on the Bixi (bike taxi) cycle rental system that operates in many cities including Montreal, Melbourne and Toluca.
+The cycles and the docking stations are built in Canada by PBSC Urban Solutions and are based on the Bixi cycle rental system that operates in many cities including Montreal, Melbourne and Toluca.

-In December 2015 it was decided to fit all the cycles with front laser lights.
-The laser projects a green cycle symbol approximately 15 ft in front of the bike to warn drivers and effectively reduce blind angles.
+In December 2015, it was decided to fit all the cycles with front laser lights.
+The laser projects a green cycle symbol approximately 6 m in front of the bike to warn drivers and effectively reduce blind angles.

 Pashley

-A new design made by Pashley Cycles was introduced in late 2017 with the following changes:
+A new design made by Pashley Cycles was introduced in late 2017, with the following changes: